vlordier/ad-maker/specs/Ad_Storyboard_Design_Agent.md

     F --> H[End];
 ```

+- **Flow Diagrams**: These diagrams illustrate the process flow, making it easier to understand complex interactions and dependencies.
+They provide a visual representation of the steps involved, helping users and developers alike to grasp the workflow quickly.

 - **Start**: Initiates the process.
 - **User Input Collection**: Gathers and validates user inputs.
 - **Ad Concept Generation**: Creates a high-level concept.